johnpapa/angular-ngrx-data/README.md

 The _ngrx-data_ library ships with unit tests.
 These tests demonstrate features of the library just as the demo app does.

-Run this CLI command to execute the tests.
+Run this CLI command to execute the tests for the library.

 ```bash
 ng test